davinerd/dhis2-tools-dab/README.md

 You will need to specify the `remote_host` key for all containers if you want to force the creation on a specific host.

 ## Keys Reference
 Following are all the generic and global keys available for `containers.json`.
-For container-specific keys, please refere to the [container types document](docs/container_types.md).
+For container-specific keys, please refer to the [container types document](docs/container_types.md).

 A default value of `N/A` means that it must be assigned before running the scripts.
 Default values are either in the [containers.json.sample](setup/configs/containers.json.sample) file or in code.